josefmonje/html-css-and-basic-bootstrap/chapter2.md

 * CSS is used to specify the layout and design of websites
 * CSS Selectors are used in CSS to target HTML elements
+* CSS has many properties and values available to help realize designs

 ### Next